stencil-community/awesome-stencil/README.md

 Awesome Design Systems build with StencilJS.

+- [Siemens Industrial Experience (iX)](https://github.com/siemens/ix) - Siemens Industrial Experience is a design system for designers and developers, to consistently create the perfect digital experience for industrial software products.
 - [Calcite Design System](https://github.com/Esri/calcite-design-system) - Esri's Calcite Design System.
 - [Swiss Post Design System](https://github.com/swisspost/design-system) - The Swiss Post Design System pattern library for a unified and accessible user experience across the web platform.
 - [Duet Design System](https://github.com/duetds) - Duet provides a set of organized tools, patterns and practices that work as the foundation for LocalTapiola and Turva digital products and experiences.
 - [Scale](https://github.com/telekom/scale) - Scale is the digital design system for Telekom products and experiences.
 - [Porsche Design System](https://github.com/porsche-design-system/porsche-design-system) - Find all the fundamental UXI guidelines and pattern-based web components to build brand-driven, consistent and intuitive designs for digital Porsche products.
+- [Atomium - Design System](https://github.com/juntossomosmais/atomium) - Atomium is an internal design system for 'Juntos Somos Mais' using Web Components.
+- [The Baloise Design System](https://github.com/baloise/design-system) - consists of reusable components and a clearly defined visual style, that can be assembled together to build any number of applications.
+- [BEEQ, a web component library initiative](https://github.com/Endava/BEEQ) - BEEQ Design System, is a web component library ruled by Endavan developers.
+- [Infineon Design System](https://github.com/Infineon/infineon-design-system-stencil) - As part of the Infineon brand guidelines, the Infineon Digital Design System supports designers, developers and project managers to build user interfaces faster and better – with the ultimate goal of creating a coherent and optimal user journey across all internal and external Infineon digital touchpoints.
+- [Klevu’s brand new SDK](https://github.com/klevultd/frontend-sdk) - Monorepository for Klevu headless.
+- [SIX UI Library](https://github.com/six-group/six-webcomponents) - Ready to use Web Components in alignment with the SIX Corporate Styleguide.

+## UI Libraries

+- [GOAT UI](https://github.com/goatui/components) - contains most used web components built using Stencil.
+So you don't need to include any additional framework dependencies, You can simply import the required component js, and right away start using it.
+- [DSO Toolkit](https://github.com/dso-toolkit/dso-toolkit) - Design System of the Digitaal Stelsel Omgevingswet (DSO).
+- [Bulmil](https://github.com/Gomah/bulmil) - 💄 A agnostic UI components library based on Web Components, made with Bulma & Stencil.
+- [Kelvin UI Components](https://github.com/kelvininc/ui-components) - Kelvin UI Components provides a set of reusable, high quality framework-agnostic UI components, this means you can use them with the current most popular Front-End Development Frameworks like React, Angular or if you prefer, the components are also available as W3C compliant WebComponents.
+- [AnywhereUI](https://github.com/adaleks/anywhere-ui) - AnywhereUI is a collection of rich web components that includes framework bindings, created with StencilJS.
+- [GO UI](https://github.com/getgoui/go-ui) - A design system for everyone.

 ## Components built with Stencil

 - [Web Social Share](https://github.com/peterpeterparker/web-social-share) - A Web Component to share URLs and text on social networks.
 - [Image Cropper Component](https://github.com/tony-xlh/image-cropper-component) - An image cropper web component that allows users to crop a rectangle or a 4-point polygon.
+- [RevoGrid](https://github.com/revolist/revogrid) - Powerful virtual data grid smartsheet with advanced customization.
+Best features from excel plus incredible performance.
+- [Dough Library](https://github.com/josiahsrc/dough) - This package provides some widgets you can use to create a smooshy UI.
+- [qr-code](https://github.com/bitjson/qr-code) - A no-framework, no-dependencies, customizable, animate-able, SVG-based <qr-code> HTML element.
+- [stencil-quill](https://github.com/KillerCodeMonkey/stencil-quill) - Native web components for the Quill Rich Text Editor built with Stencil.
+- [sketch-polls](https://github.com/partykit/sketch-polls) - Live poll web component.
+- [animate-presence](https://github.com/natemoo-re/animate-presence) - Effortless element entrance/exit animations.

 ## Plugins